inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 ### Content Contribution

-Since sauerbraten-fork's content is **cleanly free**, you are only allowed to contribute to the main-game with a license which allows use in all kinds (including commercial).
-If you want to read more about our license policy look into our [data repository](https://github.com/sauerbraten-fork/sauerbraten-fork-data#licensing).
+Since our content is **cleanly free**, you are only allowed to contribute to the main-game with a license which allows use in all kinds (including commercial).
+If you want to read more about our license policy look into our [data repository](https://github.com/inexor-game/data#licensing).

-Still, you are always allowed to provide license restricted material as an excluding contentpack and deploy it e.g. over your sauerbraten-fork server.
+Still, you are always allowed to provide license restricted material as an excluding contentpack and deploy it e.g. over your own server.